Four people were killed, including two juveniles, in separate shootings over three hours in the Kansas City area - KION546

 Four people were killed, including two juveniles, in a series of shooting incidents over a three-hour period Tuesday in the Kansas City area, officials said.

-The latest burst of deadly violence comes as the US faces a surge in shootings in 2021, with more than 8,500 people dead so far, according to the Gun Violence Archive.
+The latest burst of deadly violence comes as the US faces a wave of shootings, with more than 8,500 people dead so far this year, according to the Gun Violence Archive.

 Last weekend alone, at least 16 people died and more than 40 were injured in multiple shootings across the country.